jordan4ibanez/Crafter-Java/README.md

 10. OOP is not the bible.
 You can treat a class as pure static.
 If a class is pure static it has three rules:
     1. It must be a final class.
     2. It must have a private blank constructor.
-    3. If it is accessed from multiple threads, it MUST utilize ``synchronized`` in the methods that get called from those threads.
+    3. If it is accessed from multiple threads, it MUST utilize ``synchronized`` in all the methods.
 11. Have fun.

 Future plans: